 Keeping an old warbird like the Catalina in tip-top flying condition requires much dedication, hard work and, of course, money.
-The ferry flight alone will cost approximately \$150,000.
-This cost could have been a lot higher had it not been for the likes of Jim Hazelton and his crew of volunteers who worked tirelessly to prepare and ferry the Cat to its new home.
+The cost of the ferry flight alone was approximately \$150,000.
+This cost could have been a lot higher had it not been for the likes of Jim Hazelton and his crew of volunteers who worked tirelessly to prepare and ferry the Cat to its new home from Portugal.
 Jim is perhaps Australia's most experienced ferry pilot.
-The ferry crew of six also includes one female, Bernie van Surksum from Holland, the remaining crew members all Australian.

-The aircraft was originally scheduled to depart Portugal 12 months ago.
+The aircraft was originally scheduled to depart Portugal in November 2007.
 Unfortunately, an engine failure during the early stages of a take off run the day prior to its scheduled departure placed the project on hold pending the passing of the northern winter and the purchase of completely overhauled engines and new propellers at a total cost of over \$US 150,000.